hfolcot/Course-Milestone-1/README.md

 ### music.html

 This is the page where the band are able to showcase their music in the form of a video and four audio files.
-(NB the audio files were downloaded from the CI provided github source but do not appear to work; other students have acknowledged that this was the same for them)

 The video uses html5 video controls and has a message in place for when this function is not supported.
 "Your browser does not support this video".